Places to Visit in Coimbatore Tourist Places Tamil Nadu

-The general population of different states line here and they communicate in Tamil, Telugu, Malayalam, English and Marathi.
+The general population of different states lies here and they communicate in Tamil, Telugu, Malayalam, English and Marathi.
 The STD code for Coimbatore is 0422.
 It is one of the best most modern urban areas of Tamil Nadu.
 Many legitimate offices of transportation through air (peelamedu airplane terminal), through transport and through rail (Coimbatore Junction and Podanur Junction).
 National Crime records Bureau reported Coimbatore was one of the safest city in India for women in 2015.

-Coimbatore was the capital of newly formed Coimbatore district in 1804.
-This city was accorded municipality status with its chairman Robert Stanes in 1866.
+It was the capital of newly formed Coimbatore district in 1804.
+Kovai city was accorded municipality status with its chairman Robert Stanes in 1866.
 Coimbatore day is celebrated on November 24.
 Due to the decline of cotton industry in Mumbai, Coimbatore became a textile boom industry in the 19th century.
 This city is selected as smart city by Narendra Modi’s flagship Smart Cities Mission.
 Coimbatore was ranked as 7th best city in India in the Ease of living index 2020.

 Coimbatore District in Tamil Nadu India

-Coimbatore is District headquarters as well as corporation.
+Coimbatore is a District headquarters as well as corporation.
 The east and west constituencies of the Coimbatore are the two members of legislative assembly 20% of city territory is represented as Nilgiri constituencies its runs into the northern part of the city.
 The city has as mayor deputy mayor and several councillors elected by people representing administrative wards.
 The corporation commissioner administer by the distrait collector.

 The first textile mill of Coimbatore was set up in 1888.
 Now This city have more than 50,000 small, medium and large industries and textile mills.
 The black soil, good rains and water resources had made this place a major agricultural centre.
 Cotton is grown is bulk and this made Coimbatore a textile city.
 This is also the Textile capital of South India.
 The other major industries are machinery, automobile spares, motors, electronics and steel and aluminum foundries.